rodonguyen/CoolerDate/README.md

-# CoolerDate
+# CoolerSurvey

-### A full-stack application built for Asking someone out for a date.
+### A full-stack application built for doing surveys and allows customised content according to pre-defined access codes.
 ### *Simpler, Easier and Even More Special Process!*
 ### Make the person being asked feel valued.
-Just give the them a *customised, unique and exclusive* invitation code (one person per code) to access your profile, let them read about you and response later.
-That code expires after 3 days since they first open it.
+Just give them a *customised, unique and exclusive* invitation code (one person per code) to access the survey.

 ### Read more about: